cfu288/mere-medical/libs/epic/README.md

 npm run fetch-endpoints:r4        # R4 only
 ```

+Endpoints can be found from the [Epic Endpoints Guide](https://open.epic.com/MyApps/Endpoints)

+The endpoint bundles (R4 and DSTU2) which were previously used have since been deprecated and are no longer updated.
+Use `R4_BRANDS_ENDPOINT_URL` moving forward.

-DSTU2 is read from `DSTU2_ENDPOINTS_URL` and written to `src/lib/data/DSTU2Endpoints.json`; R4 is read from `R4_ENDPOINTS_URL` and written to `src/lib/data/R4Endpoints.json`.
+DSTU2 is read from `DSTU2_ENDPOINTS_URL` and written to `src/lib/data/DSTU2Endpoints.json`; R4 is read from `R4_BRANDS_ENDPOINT_URL` and written to `src/lib/data/R4Endpoints.json`.
 Failures are retried up to 3 times with exponential backoff; anything still failing afterward lands in `errorlog-dstu2.json` or `errorlog-r4.json` with the item details and serialized error.

 ## Building